-The da Vinci System features a magnified 3-D high-definition camera and tiny wristed instruments that bend and rotate far greater than the human wrist, enabling surgeons to operate with enhanced vision, precision, dexterity and control, through a few small incisions.
+The da Vinci System features a magnified 3-D high-definition camera and tiny wristed instruments that bend and rotate far greater than the human wrist, enabling surgeons to operate with enhanced vision, precision, dexterity, and control, through a few small incisions.

 The equipment rotates around a single spot, so there is minimal tugging on the patient’s tissue, which contributes to pain.
-Through the use of this technology, patients come out of the surgery with significantly less pain, need significantly fewer narcotics, and they are up and walking much sooner.
+Through the use of this technology, patients come out of the surgery with significantly less pain, need significantly fewer narcotics, and are up and walking much sooner.

 Potential benefits of the da Vinci Surgical System for patients include:

 When a mass is too large to remove laparoscopically, it is often removed through a vertical incision in the wall of the abdomen, a procedure called a laparotomy.
 While the patient is still under anesthesia, the mass is sent to the lab where a pathologist looks at it under a microscope.

 “Twenty minutes after the removal of the mass, we will be able to tell if this is cancer or not,” says Dr. Yang.
 “If the pathologist determines the growth is benign, we’ll finish the procedure and the patient will go to the recovery room.”

 If the pathologist determines that the mass is ovarian cancer, a complete hysterectomy is generally performed at that time.
 That includes removal of the uterus, cervix, both ovaries, and fallopian tubes.
 In addition, nearby lymph nodes are removed for biopsy along with sample tissues from the pelvis and abdomen.
 This will help determine if the cancer is contained to the ovary or if it has spread.